sourcegraph/scip-java/docs/manual-configuration.md

 title: Manual configuration
 ---

-The `lsif-java index` command does a best-effort to automatically index a given codebase.
+The `scip-java index` command does a best-effort to automatically index a given codebase.
 The automatic step may not always work.
-The purpose of this page is to document the steps to manually configure lsif-java when automatic indexing fails.
+The purpose of this page is to document the steps to manually configure scip-java when automatic indexing fails.

 ## Overview